Second quantized quantum field theory based on invariance properties of locally conformally flat space-times: Introduction

 \subsection{Related work}

 Our work essentially provides an axiomatization of QFT using few axioms (e.g. that the space-time ``causal structure" is locally Minkowskian).
-Some of the earliest work on the axiomatization of QFT was done by Wightman in the 1950s [5].
+Some of the earliest work on the axiomatization of QFT was done by Wightman in the 1950s (Streater and Wightman, 1989).
 One of the basic principles of their axiomatization is that the space of states in QFT is a Hilbert space on which the Poincar\'{e} group acts unitarily.
 In our work the space of states is not a Hilbert space in the strict mathematical sense because the Hermitian form on it is not positive definite.
 Non- positive definite ``Hilbert spaces" have been used for a long time in QFT (e.g. the Gupta-Bleuler method), and it is generally realized that the metric on the space of states may not be positive definite.

 Furthermore in our work, the group which acts unitarily on the space of states is the group $K$ and $K$ is not isomorphic to the Poincar\'{e} group.

-The fact that the symmetry group of our theory is the group $K$ rather than the Poincar\'{e} group also implies that the Coleman Mandula theorem precluding the intermixing of space-time and internal symmetries does not apply.
+The fact that the symmetry group of our theory is the group $K$ rather than the Poincar\'{e} group also implies that the Coleman Mandula theorem precluding the intermixing of space-time and internal symmetries may not apply.

 The standard $SU(3)\times SU(2)\times U(1)$ model (SM) of strong, electromagnetic and weak interactions has properties associated with being conformally invariant since all the associated coupling constants are dimensionless, and gauge bosons and fermions get masses dynamically by spontaneous symmetry breaking.
-The SM exhibits ``near conformal invariance" [6] with the lack of invariance being related to divergent terms at very high orders of precision.
+The SM exhibits ``near conformal invariance" (Meissner and Nicolai, 2007) with the lack of invariance being related to divergent terms at very high orders of precision.
 If the divergences could be ``cured" then 4D conformal invariance may manifest.

-Models of 2D conformal field theory (CFT) [7] are associated with universality classes of the critical behaviour of 2D systems in statistical mechanics.
-In 2D CFT the method of conformal bootstrap derives all properties of the theory by requiring the consistency of a small set of assumptions [8].
+Models of 2D conformal field theory (CFT) (Gaberdiel, 2000) are associated with universality classes of the critical behaviour of 2D systems in statistical mechanics.
+In 2D CFT the method of conformal bootstrap derives all properties of the theory by requiring the consistency of a small set of assumptions (Belavin and Tarnopolsky, 2010).